Mathilde Franziska Anneke: In the United States and Switzerland, 1849–1865

 Like many other refugees of the Revolutions of 1848 (the Forty-Eighters), the Anneke family fled to the United States.
 Following other relatives, they moved to Milwaukee, Wisconsin, in 1849.
 This chapter of Anneke's life saw her publish beginning in 1852 the Deutsche Frauen-Zeitung (German Women's Newspaper), which was the first woman-owned feminist periodical in the United States.
 The new venture faced resistance from male printers who boycotted the periodical, and while Anneke continued publication in New Jersey in 1852, the Deutsche Frauen-Zeitung failed after a few years.
 Anneke continued to write for other German-language publications in the United States.

+During the late 1840s to early 1850s, Anneke worked as a journalist and socialist in Milwaukee and was closely affiliated with the Milwaukee Turners, despite the organization not formally admitting women as members until 1904, where she advanced progressive ideals of social reform, education, and equality at Turner Hall.
+Continuing her work for social justice after settling in Milwaukee, Anneke made a lasting mark on women's history through her activism and advocacy for women's rights.

 Anneke's time in New Jersey was fraught with tragedy as she lost four children, including her oldest son Fritz and three younger children.
 Johanna ("Fanny") left home, while Anneke, her husband, her son Percy, and her daughter Hertha returned to Milwaukee in 1858.